University of Toronto Faculty of Information: History

-The Faculty of Information was founded as the University of Toronto Library School within the Ontario College of Education in 1928 and was housed at 315 Bloor Street.
-In 1965, the school was designated as an independent unit within the university and became known as the School of Library Science and thus moved it quarters to 167 College Street and 256 McCaul Street.
-In 1971, SLS moved again to its present location at 140 St. George Street.
-In 1972, the name changed to the Faculty of Library Science (FLS), as the school attained faculty status.
-The name changed again to the Faculty of Library and Information Science (FLIS) in 1982 and then the Faculty of Information Studies (FIS) in 1994.
-In 2005, FIS joined the iSchool movement and accordingly in 2006, it was renamed the Faculty of Information (FOI).
+The Faculty of Information was founded as the University of Toronto Library School within the Ontario College of Education in 1928 and was initially housed at 315 Bloor Street.
+In 1971, the school moved again to its present location at 140 St. George Street.
+The name changed to the Faculty of Library and Information Science in 1982 and then the Faculty of Information Studies in 1994.
+In 2005, the faculty joined the iSchool movement and accordingly in 2006, it was renamed the Faculty of Information (iSchool).